Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 The software titles for this project have been gathered in four ways.

 Software is only one piece of learning.
-The Software & Information Industry Association (SIAA, 2007) indicates, "The following factors should be considered when planning for the use of instructional applications:
+The Software & Information Industry Association (SIAA, 2007) indicated, "The following factors should be considered when planning for the use of instructional applications:

 learning standards it supports